Doodle-Code1/Arch-Laravel-Setup/README.md

 1. Serve the project with:
      `php artisan serve`

-      By default, this will run the at:
+      By default, this will run at:

      ```bash
      http://127.0.0.1:8000